Tell us about your journey at Luxottica.

 And it’s a school too because the more you learn, the more there is to learn.
-The more you delve into things, the more you realise you'll never get bored.
+The more you delve into things, the more you realize you'll never get bored.
 The more you discover, the more you’re able to connect the dots.
-You realise the extent to which we’re all interconnected and just how much each person’s contribution helps in completing the puzzle.
+You realize the extent to which we’re all interconnected and just how much each person’s contribution helps in completing the puzzle.

 What is your motto and why?

 “There are two types of travelers: those who wait until they reach their destination and those who enjoy the journey”.

 I fall into the second category.
 For me, each task and each project has its own unique appeal that you can only unearth by approaching each step of the process with enthusiasm and curiosity.
 In a nutshell, “enjoy the ride”.